Boston Cannons

-Franchise History
+Franchise history

-The Cannons Lacrosse Club identity was adopted following the MLL-PLL merger in December 2020 for the team formerly known as Boston Cannons.
-They were the only MLL team identity to continue into the 2021 PLL season.
-The Boston Cannons were one of the original six teams of Major League Lacrosse (MLL), and the only team from the MLL's inaugural 2001 season to stay in the same market, without folding or moving elsewhere.
+The Boston Cannons were one of the original six teams of Major League Lacrosse (MLL), and the only team from the pole inaugural 2001 season to stay in the same market, without folding or moving elsewhere.
+They were the only MLL team identity to continue into the 2021 PLL season following the MLL-PLL merger and in doing so adopted the Cannons Lacrosse identity.
+The team would once again become the Boston Cannons when the PLL assigned home cities after the 2023 season.
 MLL was founded by Jake Steinfeld, Dave Morrow, and Tim Robertson.
 The Cannons founder and president is Matt Dwyer.
 From their inaugural season of 2001 through 2003, the Cannons played their home games at Cawley Memorial Stadium in Lowell, Massachusetts.
 In their inaugural 2001 season, the Cannons finished with a record of 3–11 but still qualified for the playoffs finishing in second place in the division.
 In 2004, they moved to Nickerson Field at Boston University where they played through the 2006 season.
 In 2007, they moved to Harvard Stadium in Allston, a neighborhood in Boston, Massachusetts, which is less than 2 mi from Nickerson Field and also within that distance from the Cannons' main office in Boston.
 The team qualified for the MLL playoffs 2001–2006, 2009-2011 and 2015.
 The Cannons won the 2004 and 2005 MLL American Division championships.

+Major League Lacrosse (MLL)

 2011 championship season

 The Cannons won the Steinfeld Cup for the first time in 2011, defeating the Hamilton Nationals 10–9.
 Boston went 9–3 in the regular season, their best record since going 10–2 in 2005.
 After losing to Chesapeake 13–9 in the 2010 semifinal, the Cannons avenged the Bayhawks by defeating them 14–13 in the 2011 semifinal with a goal from Max Quinzani.
 Boston became the fifth charter franchise to win a championship.
 By 2011, the Cannons were one of four charter franchises still in the league that started with six teams in 2001.
 The other three remaining charter franchises (Lizards, Bayhawks, and Rattlers had all previously won at least one Steinfeld Cup (the defunct Barrage had won three).
 Head coach Bill Daye stepped down a month after winning the Steinfeld Cup, citing he wanted to spend more time with his family.
 Entering the 2021 season, Daye remains the franchise's all-time leader in regular-season games coached (72), regular-season games won (43), and playoff games coached (6).